stan-dev/ci-scripts/release-scripts/checklist.md

 - [ ] Create the Stanc3 release.
 - [ ] Create x86 CmdStan tarballs (check version, check that the extracted folder is in the cmdstan-version format).
 - [ ] Create non-x86 CmdStan tarballs.
-- [ ] Run CmdStanR tests with the release tarball.
+- [ ] Run CmdStanR/Py tests with the release tarball.
 - [ ] Make a Stan blog release announcement post (thank the sponsors and all contributors, mention new devs).
 - [ ] Link to the blog post in a Discourse thread.
-- [ ] Make a Twitter announcement.